<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="true">https://rinaldofesta.com/thoughts/the-answer-it-should-have-refused.html</guid>

-<description>A recruiter at one of our customers types a single sentence: "start the match for deal X." A few seconds later the agent hands back a clean, confident shortlist.
-The names look right, the ranking reasonable.
+<description>A recruiter at one of our customers types a single sentence: "start the match for deal X." Five seconds later the agent hands back a clean shortlist.
+The names look right, the ranking reasonable, the whole thing fluent.
 Everyone moves on.</description>

 </item>